jbull477/msu-cse491-2013/day24.rst

       git clone https://github.com/ctb/cse491-serverz.git day24-ice -b day24-ice

-   and run the imageapp, 'cd day24-ice; python server.py -A imageapp'.
+   and run the imageapp, 'cd day24-ice; python server.py -A image'.

    In pairs, have one person log in to the same server as 'user1'/'user1' and the other as 'user2'/'user2'.
 Now check to see